 Endnote frames are used for inserting an automatically numbered endnote section.
-Each master page that is defined in a Typefi Endnote Section must contain an Endnote Frame (see Types of Typefi Sections).
+Each parent (formerly master) page that is defined in a Typefi Endnote Section must contain an Endnote Frame (see Typefi Section types).

 To create an Endnote Frame:

-- In InDesign, open the Pages panel (Window → Pages) and select a master page.
+- In InDesign, open the Pages panel (Window → Pages) and select a parent page.

 - Create a text frame and select it.

 - Choose Object → Typefi Frame Type → Endnote.
 Alternatively, right-click (Windows) or Control-click (macOS) the selected frame and choose Typefi Frame Type → Endnote from the shortcut menu.
 The Endnote Frame border is assigned a colour (red by default).

 You can also specify the numbering style, appearance, and layout of endnotes:

 - Open the Endnote Options dialogue (Type → Document Endnote Options) and specify the options as necessary to format the endnote section.
 See Change endnote numbering and layout for detailed information.